amukta14/deribit-trading/README.md

-# GoQuant - High-Performance Trading System for Deribit
+High-Performance Trading System for Deribit

 A C++-based high-performance order execution and management system for trading on Deribit Test.